 This report is an awesome tool for social media community managers because it could provide a roadmap for when engagement might yield fruit.
 Also, absent attribution concerns, there may well be insight for PPC day-parting.

 I usually modify this report a bit (and you should, too!) in order to use a variety of goals.
-In the download here it's just set up to use Goal 1, but your needs might be different.
-I've also added in the functionality to drill down by hour to see the attributable source.
+In the download here it's just set up to use Overall Goal Completions, but your needs might be different.
+For example you might want to drill down through Dimensions to show the Source or change your Goal to be specific to your needs.

 I can't take any credit for this one, but I know a great report when I see it.
 This report was designed by Peter van Klinken as part of a contest held by Avinash Kaushik and won him a signed copy of Kaushik's excellent "Web Analytics 2.0" book.
 Peter states:

-I use a report that specifies the different behavior between New and returning vistors.
-I use three categories as collumns: Traffic, Conversions, Events.
-When viewing this report i set it to a pivottable and pivot by Visitor Type.
-Then select the 2 stats you want to compare within the categorie tab you're in.
+I use a report that specifies the different behavior between New and returning visitors.
+I use three categories as columns: Traffic, Conversions, Events.
+When viewing this report I set it to a pivot table and pivot by Visitor Type.
+Then select the 2 stats you want to compare within the category tab you're in.

 This was the first time I'd ever really used Pivot Tables inside of Google Analytics and it has inspired me to use this feature more and more.
 Thanks, Peter!